BowDown097/innertube-qt/BUILD_INSTRUCTIONS.md

 - Pray to God it works.

 ## Building without WebEngine
-If you are not going to use the authentication features of this library, or just really want to disable WebEngine and do authentication manually, you can simply change ``DEFINES += INNERTUBE`` at the top of the ``innertube-qt.pri`` file to ``DEFINES += INNERTUBE NO_WEBENGINE`` and you should be good to go.
+If you are not going to use the authentication features of this library, or just really want to disable WebEngine and do authentication manually, you can simply change ``DEFINES += INNERTUBE`` at the top of the ``innertube-qt.pri`` file to ``DEFINES += INNERTUBE INNERTUBE_NO_WEBENGINE`` and you should be good to go.